 Medicines used to control mild pain include paracetamol and nonsteroidal anti-inflammatory drugs (NSAIDs).
 They are often available over the counter from pharmacies without a prescription.
 These types of drugs are excellent at relieving certain types of pain, such as bone pain, muscle pain, and pain in the skin or the lining of the mouth.
 They can also be used with stronger pain medicines to help relieve moderate to severe pain.

 Paracetamol is a common drug that comes in many different formulations and is known by various brand names such as Panadol and Panamax.
-It's recommended that an adult have no more than 4 g of paracetamol a day (usually 8 tablets) unless approved by their doctor.
+It's recommended that an adult have no more than 4 g of paracetamol in 24 hours (usually 8 tablets), unless approved by their doctor.
 The dose limit for children depends on their age and weight, so check with the doctor, nurse or pharmacist.

-Some combination pain relievers, such as Panadeine Forte®, contain paracetamol and count towards your total intake.
+Some stronger pain medicines contain paracetamol in combination with another drug, and count towards your total intake.
 If taken within the recommended dose, paracetamol is unlikely to cause side effects.
-In some cases, taking paracetamol together with other pain medicines, such as oxycodone, helps them work better.
+In some cases, your doctor will recommend you take paracetamol with other pain medicines, such as oxycodone, to help them work better.

 Side effects of NSAIDs

 In some people, NSAIDs can cause indigestion or stomach ulcers, increase the risk of bleeding in the stomach or intestines, and reduce kidney function.
 Some studies show that NSAIDs can lead to heart (cardiac) problems, especially with long-term use or in people who already have cardiac problems.